influxdata/docs-v2/content/influxdb/clustered/admin/users/_index.md

 ---

 To add or remove users, update the users list in the `myinfluxdb.yml` file.
-The users list is found at spec.package.spec.admin.users.
+The users list is found at `spec.package.spec.admin.users`.
 After updating the list, re-apply `myinfluxdb.yml`.
 To learn how to apply `myinfluxdb.yml`, see [Deploy an InfluxDB cluster](/influxdb/clustered/install/deploy).
 After `myinfluxdb.yml` has been applied, updates take a couple of minutes to complete.